Docs

 Step 1

 Go to the Github repository for the Template (opens in a new tab) seed app and click the Use this template button.
 Click Create a new repository and follow the instructions to create a new repository.
 Clone the new repository to your local machine.
-In this case, we'll name the new repository openmrs-esm-referrals-queue.
+In this case, we'll name the new repository openmrs-esm-active-prescriptions.
 Click the Create repository from template button and then clone the new repository to your local machine.

 Step 2